 10 tips for doing business with European coffee buyers

 Europe has the world’s largest and most competitive coffee market.
-If you want to do business in Europe successfully, you will need a clear picture of the international supply chain, specific European requirements and national market trends.
+If you want to do successful business in Europe, you will need to have a clear picture of the international coffee market, specific European requirements and market trends.
 Use the following tips as guidelines on how to do business with European buyers.
 If you are already doing business in Europe, these tips can help improve your relationship with buyers.
 If you are new to the market in Europe, these tips will prepare you for your first ventures.

 Contents of this page